 Students are provided an introduction to the lower division course preparation for transfer to a baccalaureate degree in various physical science majors.
-This Associate Degree will prepare students for an entrylevel position as environmental technician.
+This Associate Degree will prepare students for an entry-level position as environmental technician.
 Appropriate course selection will also facilitate transfer in a related major.
 For more departmental information call (562) 938-4444.
 REQUIRED COURSES UNITS

-Complete TWELVE-THIRTEEN (12 - 13) un nits from
+Complete TWELVE-THIRTEEN (12 - 13) units from the following courses: ASTR

-the following courses°:

-ASTR

-CHEM

-ENVRS 1

-PGEOG 1

-GEOL

-PHYS